 - being outside of the home alone

-In particular, agoraphobia should be distinguished from social phobia (social anxiety disorder), where avoidance is limited to social situations due to fear of embarrassment – treatment interventions for social phobia are different from treatments for agoraphobia.
+Agoraphobia should be distinguished from social phobia (social anxiety disorder), where avoidance is limited to social situations due to fear of embarrassment – treatment interventions for social phobia are different from treatments for agoraphobia.

-In addition, it's important to be sure that the anxiety isn't being caused by a medication, drug abuse or addiction, or a medical condition.
+In addition, it's important to be sure that the anxiety or fear isn't being caused by a medication, drug abuse or addiction, or a medical condition.
 A doctor may refer someone to a psychiatrist or another therapist who specializes in recognizing and treating anxiety disorders, including agoraphobia.

 Treatment and Prevention